Kevinpgalligan/ka/README.md

 * Strongly typed, dispatch.

 ### TODO
-* Tests for unit parsing.
+* Unit tests for quantity evaluation.
-* Implement the eval side of units.
+* Unit prefixes.
 * Fix bug: C(4,2) returns 6/1, something fucky going on with the type system there.
-* Integrate quantities into type system, quantity arithmetic / functions.
-* Fix CLI so it doesn't interpret leading negative unary operator as a flag: <https://docs.python.org/3/library/argparse.html#arguments-containing>
 * Use Python's built-in numerical type hierarchy, if possible.
 So that not everything needs to be wrapped.
 Will probably require quite a bit of refactoring.
+* Integrate quantities into type system, quantity arithmetic / functions.
+* Possible refactor: remove negation of unit exponent from parser.
+That sorta logic seems like it should be in the evaluator.
+* Fix CLI so it doesn't interpret leading negative unary operator as a flag: <https://docs.python.org/3/library/argparse.html#arguments-containing>
 * Refactor ugly divide(), leverage dispatch.
 * Handle runtime errors (e.g. incompatible units, division by 0, overflow, and the like; overflow can happen during parsing!).
 * Accept more number input formats.